skx/yawns/README.md

 * Deploy the database.
     * Using the table-structure provided in `sql/`.
 * Deploy the code.
-    * This should just be a matter of using rsync, ftp, or similar.
+    * This should just be a matter of using rsync, FTP, or similar.
     * I deploy via [fabric](http://fabfile.py/) and the top-level `fabfile.py` shows how that is done.
 * Configure Apache, etc.
     * There are several `mod_rewrite` rules present in `etc/apache/rewrite.rules.conf`.